b1rdmania/sonic-events-bot/BOT_CAPABILITIES.md

 *   "Who has registered for the Vienna Summit?" -> Bot identifies intent, calls `getGuests` for the Vienna event, formats the list.
 *   "Can you add alice@example.com to the Prague event?" -> (Future capability) Bot identifies intent, calls `addGuests`.
 *   "Can you authorize Bob to use this bot?" -> Bot responds it cannot manage user access, based on its limitations.

+## Authorizing the Bot (Initial Setup)

+To allow the bot to access your Luma data, the person setting up the bot needs to perform a one-time authorization:

+1. Start a **Direct Message (DM)** chat with the bot on Telegram.
+2. Use the command `/link`.
+3. The bot will ask for your Luma API Key.
+4. Paste your Luma API key directly into the DM chat.

+The bot will then encrypt and securely store this key, associating it with your organization or chat.
+This process authorizes the **bot** to act on your behalf using your Luma account; it **does not** authorize other Telegram users to use the bot.
+Managing *which users* can talk to the bot is handled separately through Telegram group/bot settings, not through the bot's Luma functions.

 ---
 *This document should be kept up-to-date as bot capabilities evolve.*